thomvaill/log4brains/packages/cli/README.md

 ## Installation

-You should use `@log4brains/init` as described in the [Log4brains README](https://github.com/thomvaill/log4brains/blob/master/README.md), which will install all the required dependencies in your project, including this one, and set up the right scripts in your `package.json`.
+You should use `npx init-log4brains` as described in the [Log4brains README](https://github.com/thomvaill/log4brains/blob/master/README.md), which will install all the required dependencies in your project, including this one, and set up the right scripts in your `package.json`.

 You can also install this package manually via npm or yarn: